Common Name: Steelhead Trout/Rainbow Trout

 Adult steelhead have two very different physical appearances.
 Adult rainbow trout do not.

-In the ocean, and for a time after returning to freshwater, steelhead are bright silver in color with some irregular shaped spots on their back.
-They look very much like silver salmon, but are generally more bullet shaped.
+In the ocean, and for a time after returning to freshwater, steelhead are bright silver in color with some irregularly shaped spots on their back.
+They look very much like silver salmon but are generally more bullet-shaped.

 Once they have lost their silver color, steelhead, become very difficult to differentiate from their mature rainbow trout siblings.